From one jeweler to another: Teenage cancer fighter honored, selling handmade bracelets

 Her new amazing venture might actually rival Mountz one day.
 Through the month of September, she’s selling her own beaded bracelet creations.

-“I was confused and scared, and I didn’t know what was going on, and I had nobody to look to, and so that’s kinda who I decided I would be,” Lily said.
+“I was confused and scared, and I didn’t know what was going on, and I had nobody to look to, and so that’s kind of who I decided I would be,” Lily said.

 Leitzel believes in Jordan’s talent.